 LCHD does not perform mold investigations or provide testing services for individual residents or businesses.
-However, LCHD is available to assist the general public with their concerns and/or questions regarding mold, effects of mold, mold growth and prevention.
-LCHD also has numerous educational handouts and informational resources available to the public at no charge.
+However, LCHD is available to assist with concerns and/or questions regarding mold, effects of mold, mold growth, and prevention.